bazelbuild/bazel/site/en/contribute/codebase.md

 Every repository is composed of packages, a collection of related files and a specification of the dependencies.
 These are specified by a file called `BUILD` or `BUILD.bazel`.
-If both exist, Bazel prefers `BUILD.bazel`; the reason why BUILD files are still accepted is that Bazel’s ancestor, Bazel, used this file name.
+If both exist, Bazel prefers `BUILD.bazel`; the reason why BUILD files are still accepted is that Bazel’s ancestor, Blaze, used this file name.
 However, it turned out to be a commonly used path segment, especially on Windows, where file names are case-insensitive.